cesarkohl/acme-gif-searcher-webapp/README.md

 Acme Gif Searcher
 =
-To help you I created the article to understand the details the application:
+To help you I created an article to understand the details the application:

 https://medium.com/@cesarkohl/vue-js-laravel-restful-api-application-cbd2af3a888c
 -